José Serrato: President of Uruguay

 In 1925 he presided over the formal opening of the Palacio Legislativo, Montevideo.

 He himself was succeeded by Juan Campisteguy.

 Post Presidency

-Serrano was the president of Banco de la República Oriental del Uruguay from 1933 to 1934.
+Serrato was the president of Banco de la República Oriental del Uruguay from 1933 to 1934.
 He later served as Uruguayan Foreign Minister under President Juan José de Amézaga.

 He died in 1960, more than 30 years after leaving the Presidency.